 Campaign codes are associated with the treating physician who requested the test.
 They are used to denote that the physician has been educated about Genomic Health’s policies with respect to a specific test criteria.
 For example, CE-MALE means that we have already had a conversation with this physician about male breast cancer patients.

 FR-629.
-The Gender clinical experience case (FR-624) will be suppressed by the campaign code CE-MALE.
-There used to be a CE-NODE campaign code that suppressed node positive cases, but we are removing node positive CE cases for everything except Medicare, and for Medicare, we need to call every time.
+The Gender clinical experience case for invasive breast cancer (FR-624) will be suppressed by the campaign code CE-MALE.

+FR-2220.
+The Gender clinical experience case for DCIS (FR-2210) will be suppressed by the campaign code DCIS-Male

 FR-630.
 If the correct campaign code has been associated with the treating physician for a req, that clinical experience case will be suppressed.
-For example, if a physician is associated with CE-MALE, then the Male Patient CRM case will not be generated.
+For example, if a physician is associated with CE-MALE, then the Male Patient CRM case will not be generated for an invasive breast cancer requisition.

 FR-631.
 If there are no clinical experience cases open at the end of case creation, the Intake Complete process finishes successfully.
 Note that this means that if a CE case has been opened manually, it must be closed (or set to Continue Processing; see FR-641) for Intake Complete to complete.